 - Until the Sheriff’s Deed is recorded a purchaser may not have a right to collect rent or require the owner to leave the premises.
 A purchaser may not have the right to start removing, demolishing, cleaning up or otherwise altering the property.
 A purchaser may not have the right to change the locks on the property until after the Sheriff’s Deed is recorded.

 - If there are occupants in the property at the time the deed is recorded, the purchaser may not breach the peace trying to take possession.
 If this occurs, the purchaser should seek the advice of his or her own attorney.
 The purchaser might need to obtain a court order directing the sheriff to evict the occupants.
 Depending on the facts of the case, you may be able to obtain such an order in this case.
 Atchison County is not responsible for expenses involved in any action to obtain possession.

 - If a structure on the property is damaged or destroyed by fire or other casualty, this is not a basis to set aside the sale.
 This is the case even if the damage occurs after the sale but before the deed is issued.
-In fact, this is the case even if the damage occurred one minute before the sale and that fact is not known to the bidder.
+In fact, this is the case even if the damage occurred before the sale and that fact is not known to either the bidder or the County.
 This is a risk of purchasing tax foreclosure property.

 - During the time period after the sale the purchaser may be able to obtain property insurance on the property.
 Each purchaser should consult with an insurance agent as to when the purchaser has a sufficient interest to obtain insurance on the property.

 - Atchison County does not guarantee that you will be able to purchase property insurance on the property.